amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ExtensionRouting/readme.md

 ### Contact Flow Examples
 Example contact flows have been provided to show you how to use the Extension Routing feature.
-- AWSSCV-ExtensionRouter-SCV: **(SCV ONLY)** Standard contact flow that uses the default Service Cloud Voice invoke REST Api Lambda funciton to query for the user by extension, then uses the awsscv_extension_routing_processor_%InstanceName% Lambda function to format the retrieved user ID to match the Amazon Connect user ID.
+- AWSSCV-ExtensionRouter-SCV: **(SCV ONLY)** Standard contact flow that uses the default Service Cloud Voice invoke REST Api Lambda function to query for the user by extension, then uses the awsscv_extension_routing_processor_%InstanceName% Lambda function to format the retrieved user ID to match the Amazon Connect user ID.
 - AWSSCV-AgentWithStreaming: **(SCV ONLY)** Agent whisper flow for Service Cloud Voice deployments that iniates realtime transcription (OPTIONAL)
-- AWSSCV-ExtensionRouter-CTI: **(CTI ONLY)** Standard contact flow that uses the default Service Cloud Voice invoke REST Api Lambda funciton to query for the user by extension, then uses the awsscv_extension_routing_query_%InstanceName% Lambda function to find the agent ID based on extension lookup.
+- AWSSCV-ExtensionRouter-CTI: **(CTI ONLY)** Standard contact flow that uses the default Service Cloud Voice invoke REST Api Lambda function to query for the user by extension, then uses the awsscv_extension_routing_query_%InstanceName% Lambda function to find the agent ID based on extension lookup.
 The Invoke API block must be modified to use the Salesforce field ID that stores the agent username.

 ## Prerequisites for Service Cloud Voice deployments
 1. Service Cloud Voice enabled